Description

 Production Area

-The production area of Salame Felino PGI is within the municipalities in the Province of Parma, in the Emilia-Romagna region.
+The production area of Salame Felino PGI is within all the municipalities in the Province of Parma, in the Emilia-Romagna region.

 Production Method